Environment

 Read more about Environmental Protection

-Read more about Waste Policy and the Circular Economy
+Read more about our Waste Policy

 The government encourages the involvement of citizens, businesses and organisations in helping to protect the environment and solve environmental problems.
 There are a number of sources of funding and supports available which can help citizens to develop environmental initiatives.